lprez/FWGL/README.md

 -------

-**Features that will be implemented:**
+**Features that will be implemented soon:**
+  * Fullscreen windows

-  * Inspectable sublayers
+  * Shader arrays
-  * Split packages (fwgl, fwgl-yampa, ecc.)
   * Audio
+  * HTTP requests
+  * Network/WebSocket

 **Other ideas:**
-  * Network/WebSocket (with custom inputs and outputs)
   * Android backend
-  * Audio

-**Other ideas:**
-  * Network/WebSocket (with custom inputs and outputs)
-  * Android backend
+  * Partial shaders
-  * Partial support for skeletal animations (note that FWGL won't include anything that can be already done with the shader EDSL).

-**Features that are unlikely to be implemented:**
+Note that FWGL won't include anything that can be already done with the shader EDSL.
+For this reason, these features are unlikely to be implemented unless I find a decent way to implement partial shaders (I will provide examples anyway):
+  * Lighting
+  * Shadow mapping
+  * Bump mapping
+  * Skyboxes
   * 3D picking (soon it will be possible to easily implement it with sublayers, but FWGL won't directly provide this sort of stuff)
+  * Skeletal animations (support for animated model formats may be added).

+Also, FWGL is not meant to be a complete game engine, but just a rendering engine with canvas management.
+The name "FWGL" is actually both a pun on GLFW, and the acronym for Functional WebGL.
+These features will never be added:
   * Collisions
   * Physics

-These can be implemented with the already existing features (shader EDSL and sublayers):
-  * Lighting
-  * Shadow mapping
-  * Bump mapping